TheNewPing/2SATsolver/README.md

 ## Usage

 A usage example can be compiled with `nvcc src/main.cu -o bin/main`.
-I can then be used with `bin/main [test_file]`.
+It can then be used with `bin/main [test_file]`.
 Many test files can be found in the `test_data` directory.

 ## Instance generator